Skip to content

 The pattern across all three: when the rules connect individual reward to collective value creation, the system outperforms its extractive alternative by multiples — not percentages.

-Applying mechanism design to business strategy means asking four questions about any system you build — pricing, compensation, partnerships, customer relationships, community governance:
+Applying mechanism design to your business means asking four questions about any system you build — pricing, compensation, partnerships, customer relationships, community governance:

 Be specific.
 Not "we want engaged users" but "we want users who create content that other users find valuable."
 Not "we want productive employees" but "we want employees who identify and solve problems before they escalate."